starfederation/datastar-restructure-interim/code/go/site/static/md/guide/getting_started.md

 ## A Quick Overview

-Using `data-*` attributes (hence the name), you can introduce reactive state to your frontend and access it anywhere in the DOM and in your backend.
+Using [`data-*`](https://developer.mozilla.org/en-US/docs/Learn/HTML/Howto/Use_data_attributes) attributes (hence the name), you can introduce reactive state to your frontend and access it anywhere in the DOM and in your backend.
 You can set up events that trigger requests to backend endpoints that respond with HTML fragment and signal updates.

+# BEN!!!
+Change the order to be the order your are teaching in

 - Merge signals into the store: `data-store="{foo: ''}"`
 - Bind element values to signals: `data-model="foo"`